NethServer/docs/administrator-manual/en/accounts.rst

 =====

-If a remote AD or LDAP account provider was configured, the :guilabel:`Users & Groups` page can only show lists.
+If a remote AD or LDAP account provider was configured, the :guilabel:`Users & Groups` page shows read-only lists.
 It is not possible to modify or delete users and groups from the Server Manager.

-On the other hand if a local AD or LDAP account provider was installed, the :guilabel:`Users & Groups` page allows to create, modify and delete users and groups.
+On the other hand, if a local AD or LDAP account provider was installed, the :guilabel:`Users & Groups` page allows to create, modify and delete users and groups.

 A newly created user remains locked until it has set a password.